tarantool/doc/doc/book/box/engines/memtx.rst

 Storing data with memtx
 =======================

-This chapter gives an overview of the ``memtx`` in-memory storage engine used in Tarantool by default.
+The ``memtx`` storage engine is used in Tarantool by default.
+It keeps all data in random-access memory (RAM), and therefore has very low read latency.

+The obvious question here is:
+if all the data is stored in memory, how can you prevent the data loss in case of emergency such as outage or Tarantool instance failure?

+First of all, Tarantool persists all data changes by writing requests to the write-ahead log (WAL) that is stored on disk.
+Read more about that in the :ref:`memtx-persist` section.
+In case of a distributed application, there is an option of synchronous replication that ensures keeping the data consistent on a quorum of replicas.
+Although replication is not directly a storage engine topic, it is a part of the answer regarding data safety.
+Read more in the :ref:`memtx-replication` section.

-The following topics are described with the references to the other chapters explaining the subject matter in details.
+In this chapter, the following topics are discussed in brief with the references to other chapters that explain the subject matter in details.

 ..  contents::
     :local: